 Charles Wesley beautifully captured a glimpse of God’s love in his hymn, “Love Divine, All Loves Excelling”…

 Enter every trembling heart

 That is the love of God.
 And so how do you respond to that?
-This idea that God sent his Son to come and save, not a world that was cheering for him, but just the opposite.
-As the words of the Holy Communion liturgy in the United Methodist hymnal, borrowing from Romans 5:8 put it,
+This idea is that God sent his Son to come and save, not a world that was cheering for him, but just the opposite.
+As the words of the Holy Communion liturgy in the United Methodist hymnal, (borrowing from Romans 5:8), put it,